vyanezz/scrapertfg/README.md

 The script notifies by sending emails with the smtplib python module and through messages with the telegram API.

-All the data collected from the web is sent to a google spreadsheet via GsPread API to later view it from the fron
+All the data collected from the web is sent to a google spreadsheet via GsPread API to later view it from the front.